yursds/mujoco_playground/README.md

 Get started by installing the library and exploring its features!
 Found a bug?
 Report it in the issue tracker.
 Interested in contributing?
 If you are a developer with robotics experience, we would love your help—check out the [contribution guidelines](CONTRIBUTING.md) for more details.

 ### Reproducibility / GPU Precision Issues

 Users with NVIDIA Ampere architecture GPUs (e.g., RTX 30 and 40 series) may experience reproducibility [issues](https://github.com/google-deepmind/mujoco_playground/issues/86) in mujoco_playground due to JAX’s default use of TF32 for matrix multiplications.
 This lower precision can adversely affect RL training stability.
 To ensure consistent behavior with systems using full float32 precision (as on Turing GPUs), please run `export JAX_DEFAULT_MATMUL_PRECISION=highest` in your terminal before starting your experiments (or add it to the end of `~/.bashrc`).

+To reproduce results using the same exact learning script as used in the paper, run the brax training script which is available [here](https://github.com/google/brax/blob/1ed3be220c9fdc9ef17c5cf80b1fa6ddc4fb34fa/brax/training/learner.py#L1).
+There are slight differences in results when using the `learning/train_jax_ppo.py` script, see the issue [here](https://github.com/google-deepmind/mujoco_playground/issues/171) for more context.

 ## Citation